-Identifying your skills impartially and realistically is fundamental in building a solid career plan if you are to navigate the job market with ease!
+Identifying your skills impartially and realistically is fundamental in building a solid career plan if you want to navigate the job market with ease!

 The idea here is to help you with this groundwork by showing you a simple and well-structured approach to describing your skills and strengths and thereby showcase your profile.

-Start by listing your professional and personal experiences; if you already have a CV, you can use it to help trace your career path.
-(Follow the course Build your job search strategy in order to create or improve your CV!)
+Start by listing your professional and personal experiences.
+If you already have a résumé, you can use it to help trace your career path.
+(Take the Develop Your Personal Job Search Strategy course to create or improve your résumé!)

 Next, you will pinpoint which skills you have used: knowledge, expertise and/or social skills.